docker/compose/docs/rails.md

     README.rdoc  config.ru    public
     Rakefile     db           test

+The files `rails new` created are owned by root.
+This happens because the container runs as the `root` user.
+Change the ownership of the new files.

+    sudo chown -R $USER:$USER .

 Uncomment the line in your new `Gemfile` which loads `therubyracer`, so you've got a Javascript runtime: